Pack your bags, we’re going to Exeter

 We also recommend you try another newbie on the Green, No5 (above) family-owned by the same couple who own the gin bar, Crocketts on Gandy Street.
 Here’s another grown-up space, with a gorgeous courtyard garden, for meals and a newly opened upstairs bar, for coffee by day and cocktails with the gals by night, and very reasonably priced for such a luxe vibe.

-Fish lovers don’t miss Rockfish on The Quay (above).
+Fish lovers don’t miss Rockfish down on The Quayside (above).
 It’s always buzzy, great with kids, pooch-friendly and the fish menu, which changes depending on the catch, is always super-fresh from Brixham.
 And your meal comes with great views across Exeter’s quayside.

 Just off the High Street, and both owned by chef Lloyd are Lloyds Lounge, good for coffee, lunch and small plates after 6pm (book a summer beach hut for when you want to socially distance), and the new Sabatini serving up fresh all-day Italian classics and a menu for the bambinos to boot.

-If you fancy a swim with your stay, Hotel du Vin (above0, has a small spa and pool and is located in an iconic historic pile, once the old eye infirmary.
+If you fancy a swim with your stay, Hotel du Vin (above), has a small spa and pool and is located in an iconic historic pile, once the old eye infirmary.

 If you don’t mind being just outside the city – four miles away to be precise – make the family-owned Salutation Inn (above) at Topsham your base, an ancient inn with a thoroughly modern makeover – and all the delights of Topsham, the estuary and its indie shops right there.